Indonesia – Visa

-The maximum length of a stay in Indonesia with a Social-Cultural visa is 60 days and the visa must be extended at the destination in accordance with the instructions given by the host university.
+The maximum length of a stay in Indonesia with a Social-Cultural visa is 60 days.
+The visa must be extended at the destination according to the instructions given by the host university.
 The visa can be extended for one month at a time and the cost is around 50 USD (5/2017).

 - A valid passport with at least one empty page for the visa (the passport must be valid for at least 6 months after leaving Indonesia)